Geeta Dutt: Early life

-Geeta Ghosh Roy Chowdhuri was one of 10 children born to a wealthy zamindar family in a village named Idilpur, Madaripur Subdivision under Faridpur district in Bengal, British India presently under Gosairhat Upazila of Shariatpur District, Bangladesh.
-Her family moved to Calcutta and Assam in the early 1940s, leaving behind their land and properties.
-In 1942, her parents moved to an apartment in Bombay.
-Geeta was twelve and continued her schooling at the Bengali High School.
+Geeta Ghosh Roy Chowdhuri was one of ten children born to a wealthy zamindar family in Idilpur village, Madaripur subdivision, Faridpur district, Bengal Presidency, British Raj.
+This area is now part of the Gosairhat upazila in the Shariatpur district of Bangladesh.
+In the early 1940s, her family moved to Calcutta and Assam, leaving their land and properties behind.
+In 1942, her parents moved to a flat in Bombay.
+Geeta was twelve years old at the time and continued her schooling at Bengali High School.

 Early career

-As a child she trained as a singer under her music teacher, Hirendranath Nandy before her family left East Bengal in 1942 and settled in Bombay.
-The composer K. Hanuman Prasad launched Geeta, aged sixteen, into singing for movies in 1946 when she got the first break with the mythological film Bhakta Prahlad.
-She was given two lines to sing for two songs.
+She trained as a singer under her music teacher, Hirendranath Nandy, as a child, before her family left East Bengal in 1942 and settled in Bombay.
+In 1946, composer K. Hanuman Prasad launched her film career when she landed her first role in the mythological film Bhakta Prahlad, aged sixteen.
+She was given two lines to sing in two songs.

-The 1947 film Do Bhai marked her breakthrough in playback singing, with the popular song "Mera Sundar Sapna Beet Gaya" scored by S. D. Burman.
-She worked on 15 films in a span of two years after that.
-By 1949, she had established herself as one of the leading playback singers of the time with popular songs in Shaheed, Ek Thi Larki, Darogaji, Shabnam, and Jeet, among others.
+She rose to fame as a playback singer after appearing in the 1947 film Do Bhai, for which she recorded the popular song 'Mera Sundar Sapna Beet Gaya', composed by S. D. Burman.
+Within two years, she had worked on 15 films.
+By 1949, she had established herself as one of the era's leading playback singers, with hit songs in films such as Shaheed, Ek Thi Larki, Darogaji, Shabnam and Jeet.

-Both Darogaji (1949) and Jogan (1950) contained 12 or more songs sung by Dutt and scored by Bulo C Rani.
-Dutt's continuous collaboration with Rani spanned 60 songs between 1947 and 1964.
+Both Darogaji (1949) and Jogan (1950) featured 12 or more songs performed by Dutt and composed by Bulo C. Rani.
+Between 1947 and 1964, Dutt and Rani collaborated on 60 songs.

-In 1951, her songs in the Hindi film Baazi, also scored by S. D. Burman, were highly well-received with the song "Tadbeer se bigdi hui taqdeer bana le" being a fan favorite.
-She met and fell in love with Guru Dutt, who directed Baazi, at the recording of this song.
-Consecutive hits made her one of the highest paid and most sought-after singer in the Hindi film industry the 1950s, singing in around twelve movies in 1948 and at least twenty-five films in 1949.
+In 1951, her performances of the songs from the Hindi film Baazi, for which S. D. Burman composed the music, were very well received.
+In particular, the song 'Tadbeer se bigdi hui taqdeer bana le' became a favourite.
+She met and fell in love with the film's director, Guru Dutt, while recording this song.
+In the 1950s, she became one of the Hindi film industry's highest-paid and most in-demand singers, performing in around twelve films in 1948 and at least twenty-five the following year.

-Despite not knowing the language, her songs in Gujarati films brought her early success and assignments.
-She recorded for four Gujarati films Gunsundari, Kariyavar, Nanand Bhojai, and Varasdar all released in 1948 with composers Avinash Vyas and Ajit Merchant.
-She recorded for six more films in 1950, and for two of six Gujarati films released in 1951.
-She worked again with Avinash Vyas for five songs in Naagdevta (1955) and for four songs with her composer brother Mukul Roy in Vidhata (1956).
-Between 1948 and 1967 Dutt recorded nearly 80 songs for 25 Gujarati films.
+Despite not knowing the language, it was her performances in Gujarati films that brought her early success.
+She recorded songs for four films — Gunsundari, Kariyavar, Nanand Bhojai and Varasdar — all of which were released in 1948.
+She collaborated with composers Avinash Vyas and Ajit Merchant on these projects.
+In 1950, she recorded six more songs for films, as well as two for the six Gujarati films released the following year.
+She worked with Avinash Vyas again on five songs for Naagdevta (1955) and with her composer brother Mukul Roy on four songs for Vidhata (1956).
+Between 1948 and 1967, she recorded almost 80 songs for 25 Gujarati films.